Kardeşlerim: Recurring

-The quiet and kind-hearted husband of Şengül, Veli's brother, Oğulcan, Aybike and Umutcan's father and Kadir, Asiye, Ömer and Emel's paternal uncle.
-In Season 2, he divorced Şengül following a couple of incidents involving the Eren family; he meets his future wife, Gonul, in a bakery.
+The quiet and kind-hearted husband of Ayten, Veli's brother, Oğulcan, Aybike and Umutcan's father, Gönül’s ex-husband, Şengül’s husband (until her death) and Kadir, Asiye, Ömer and Emel's paternal uncle.
+In Season 2, he divorced Şengül following a couple of incidents involving the Eren family; he meets his second wife, Gonul, in a bakery.
 The two eloped, later divorced, after Orhan found out that his ex-wife Şengül was pregnant with their third child, Umutcan.
 In Season 4, after Şengül's death, he learns that he has an illegitimate daughter named Cansu with his former lover, Ayten.
 He and Ayten end up getting married at the end of the season.